adalbertgerald/adalbertgerald.github.io/_pages/about.md

 developed a mobile app development workshop for increasing the participation of under represented minorities (women, people of color, latinx, etc) in computing;
-taught scratch programming to elementary school children in Madison; and lead numerous outreach activities to introduce computing to different types of people.
+taught scratch programming to elementary school children in Madison; and lead numerous outreach activities to introduce computing to people from diverse backgrounds.